Cybergern/movie_api/README.md

 Access api at http://localhost:8080/movies

-To run the tests, run "go test movies" in the project root.
+To run the tests, run `go test movies` in the project root.